HoloLens 2 announced for $3,500, available to preorder now, ships later this year

 At prices like that, MR headsets are far more expensive than the competing VR technology currently on the market.
 Facebook's Oculus Rift, for example, is $349, HTC's Vive is $499 and Sony's PlayStation VR is $299.
 You have to buy a computer or PlayStation 4 console to power these VR devices, but even then their prices are at least half what Microsoft or Magic Leap are asking.

 That hasn't deterred Microsoft from designing an improved headset as part of its push into the now far busier AR universe.
 The company says HoloLens still isn't ready for you and me to use at home though.
-Instead, Microsoft is focused on companies and the military (though that's stirred dissent in the Redmond ranks.)
+Instead, Microsoft is focused on companies and the military (though that's stirred dissent in the Redmond ranks, which Microsoft CEO Satya Nadella has dismissed.)

 Aside from that caveat, Microsoft has made some welcome improvements to the device, which goes on preorder Sunday and will be shipping later this year.

-"Computing is embedded in our world, in every place in every way," Microsoft CEO Satya Nadella said while unveiling the device at the Mobile World Congress (MWC) in Barcelona.
+"Computing is embedded in our world, in every place in every way," Nadella said while unveiling the device at the Mobile World Congress (MWC) in Barcelona.
 "Computing is in everything from connected cars to connected refrigerators, smart surgical tools, and even smart coffee machines."

 He said the result is that the approach to how companies like Microsoft approach the technology they make.
 "It's no longer about being device first, it's about putting the human first, and it includes all the devices in their lives."